Gatada/DebugInterfaceComponents/README.md

 Copyright © 2022 Gatada.

-See LICENSE.txt to read the MIT license.
+See LICENSE.md to read the MIT license.